Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 1. Input "stage" for *Name* and to keep things simple, we'll clone the settings from the production slot by selecting the app's name from the *Clone settings from:* dropdown.
 1. Select **Close** at the bottom of the slot configuration pane.
 1. Select the newly create stage slot.
 1. You'll need to configure the deployment source again as you did before.
-This time however, for **Branch**, select "stage" which we created early in GitHub.
+This time however, for **Branch**, select "stage" which we created earlier in GitHub.
 1. Select **Save**.
 1. Repeat the above steps for your other app.

-After a couple minutes once the deployments to the staging slots complete, at this point, if you try accessing your slot's endpoint directly, you'll receive a "Error 403 - Forbidden" because the access restrictions were cloned from the production site.
+After a couple minutes once the deployments to the staging slots complete, at this point, if you try accessing your slot's endpoint directly, you'll receive an "Error 403 - Forbidden" because the access restrictions were cloned from the production site.
 There are a couple strategies that can be used to review the staging site and then eventually get it into production.
 To quickly validate that your staging site is working, you can temporarily update its access restrictions by adding your IP to the allow list for example.
 Be sure to remove that rule once you are done validating.

 If that's all the validation you require, you can skip this step and move on to the next.
 However, if you want to actually test your staging slot in production and allow your users to access it, you can configure traffic routing between your slots.
 For example, you can send 10% of your traffic to your staging slot, so when users try to access your app, 10% of them will automatically be routed there.
 No changes are needed on your Front Door instance to accomplish this.
 To learn more about slot swaps and staging environments in App Service see [Set up staging environments in Azure App Service](https://learn.microsoft.com/azure/app-service/deploy-staging-slots).